General Thailand Visa Information (scroll down)

 (2) Having no appropriate means of living following entry into the Kingdom.

 (3) Having entered the Kingdom to be employed as an unskilled or untrained laborer, or to work in violation of the Alien Work Permit Law.

 (4) Being mentally unstable or having any of the diseases stated in the Ministerial Regulations.

-(6) Having been imprisoned by judgment of the Thai Court; or by lawful injunction or judgment of the Court of a foreign country, except for when the penalty is for a petty offence, or negligence, or is provided for as an exception by the Ministerial Regulations.
+(6) Having been imprisoned by a judgment of the Thai Court; or by lawful injunction or judgment of the Court of a foreign country, except for when the penalty is for a petty offense, or negligence, or is provided for as an exception by the Ministerial Regulations.

 (8) Reason to believe that entry into Kingdom is for the purpose of being involved in prostitution, the trafficking of women or children, drug smuggling, or other types of smuggling which are against public morality.